Now that we have an idea of all the parts of a query, we can now talk about how they all fit together in the context of a complete query.

 to be created under the hood containing all the columns and rows of the tables being joined.

-Once we have the total working set of data, the first-pass WHERE
+WHEREOnce we have the total working set of data, the first-pass WHERE constraints are applied to the

 individual rows, and rows that do not satisfy the constraint are discarded.
 Each of the constraints

-can only access columns directly from the tables requested in the FROM
+can only access columns directly from the tables requested in the FROM clause.
+Aliases in the

-part of the query are not accessible in most databases since they may include
+SELECT part of the query are not accessible in most databases since they may include

 expressions dependent on parts of the query that have not yet executed.

-constraints are applied are then grouped based on common values
+GROUP BYThe remaining rows after the WHERE constraints are applied are then grouped based on common values

-clause.
+in the column specified in the GROUP BY clause.
 As a result of the grouping, there will only be as

 many rows as there are unique values in that column.
 Implicitly, this means that you should only need